 CREDIT GUARANTEE

-BUYER agrees to provide SELLER with afinancial payment guarantee of its obligations hereunder in the amount of one million ($1,000,000) dollars (“Guarantee”).
-The Guarantee shall be in a form reasonably acceptable to SELLER.
-The Guarantee shall be agreed to an provided to SELLER by June 1, 2000 and this Agreement shall terminate if no guarantee is agreed to and delivered by such date, unless otherwise agreed to by the Parties.
+BUYER agrees to provide SELLER with a guarantee from Enron Corp. of its obligations hereunder in the amount of one million ($1,000,000) dollars (“Guarantee”).
+The Guarantee shall be substantially in the form attached hereto.

 ARTICLE 18